Neural equilibria for long-term prediction of nonlinear conservation laws: Experiments

-J.A.L.B. extends sincere appreciation to Jesse Chan and Khemraj Shukla for their thought-provoking discussions, which have greatly contributed to the enhancement of this work.
-J.A.L.B. and K.H. acknowledge the computational support provided by the Lawrence Berkeley National Laboratory (LBNL).
-J.A.L.B and K.H. thank Yotam Yaniv for his assistance in the FNO experiments.
-M.V. de H. gratefully acknowledges support from the DOE under grant DE-SC0020345, the NSF under grant DMS-2108175, the Simons Foundation under the MATH+ X program (Award\# 271853, Project ``Simons Chair in Computational and Applied Mathematics and Earth Science at Rice University''), and Occidental Petroleum (Oxy).
-M.W.M. would like to acknowledge the DOE, NSF, and ONR for providing partial support of this work.
-I.D. acknowledges support by the European Research Council (ERC) Starting Grant 852821—SWING.
+\begin{ack} J.A.L.B. thanks Jesse Chan and Khemraj Shukla for helpful discussions.
+J.A.L.B. and K.H. acknowledge computational support from Lawrence Berkeley National Laboratory.
+J.A.L.B. and K.H. thank Yotam Yaniv for assistance with the FNO experiments.
+M.V.d.H. acknowledges support from the DOE under grant DE-SC0020345, the NSF under grant DMS-2108175, the Simons Foundation under the MATH+ X program (Award 271853, Project ``Simons Chair in Computational and Applied Mathematics and Earth Science at Rice University''), and Occidental Petroleum.
+M.W.M. acknowledges partial support from the DOE, NSF, and ONR.
+I.D. acknowledges support from the European Research Council Starting Grant 852821 (SWING).
+The authors declare no competing interests. \end{ack}